Farzad-0x0/Farzad-0x0/README.md

 My name is **Farzad Ebrahimy** 😉

+I'm 17 Y.o and live in _Iran / Tehran_ 🌍

 My nick name is **Farzad OXO** 🎈

-I'm 17 Y.o and live in iran 🌍
+I live programming and big world of *Computer* 💻